SANdood/Ecobee-Suite/README.md

 - Option to override fan minutes per hour during Vacation hold
 - Enable during specific Location Modes or when thermostat is in specific Program
 - Temporarily Disable app without having to delete and recreate!
+-
+### <a name="features-smart-humid-sa">Smart Humidity Helper</a> *New!*

+The `Ecobee Suite Smart Humidity` Helper will adjust the humidity setpoint of your Ecobee Thermostat based on outdoor temperature, indoor temperature , and the thermal efficiency (rate of heat/humidity loss) of your structure.

+To configure Smart Humidity, select an ES Thermosta and specify your desired minimum and maximimum humidity level.

+Then you will *estimate* the number of days it takes your structure to shed excess humidity.
+This number defines the range of the strategy you select next.
+Generally, a larger number of days is required when your house is extremely well sealed; smaller values are used for older homes and homes with less efficient windows.

+Next, elect one of the 3 provided Smart Humidity strategies:
+* Actual low temperature of last day in the range
+* Average low temperature of the entire range
+* Lowest low temperature of the entire range ***<-- recommended strategy***

+Finally, select an efficiency factor.
+This factor effectively adds or reduces the calculated target Humidity Setpoint by a number of percentage points.

+<b>Configuration Advice</b>
+The "ideal" indoor humidity is widely-accepted to fall within the 40-50% range.
+However, as the outside temperature drops, the probability that indoor humidity will condense on windows, metal doors, and exposed attic surfaces increases.
+Condensation is bad because it can promote and support the growth of mold and mildew in hidden areas of your home.

+The ideal configuration for each home will be different, but generally you are trying to hold the humidity in the 40-50% range at all outdoor temperatures, ***without condensation***.
+If you see condensation on a particularly cold day, you want to adjust things to reduce the target humidity when it is very cold.
+I recommend that you ONLY adjust the efficiency factor at first.

+<b>Features:</b>
+- Enable during specific Location Modes, thermostat Modes, or when thermostat is running specific Programs
+- Adjustable "humidity retention" duration (days)
+- Choose from 3 different setpoint calculation strategies
+- Thermal efficiency factor to fine-tune humidity setpoint targets
+- Live-updated table in setup shows calculated setpoints for today and the next 4 days
+- Pause the Helper without having to delete and recreate!

+This Helper was added at user request, by a user who was continually frustrated by the "Frost Free" setting on the thermostat.

-### <a name="smart-mode-sa">Smart Mode Helper</a>
+### <a name="smart-mode-sa">Smart Mode, Program & Setpoints Helper</a>

 This Helper will automatically change Ecobee Thermostats' Mode based on external temperature and/or dewpoint changes.
 Generally, the intention is to run Cool or Heat only modes when the outside temperatures might otherwise cause cycling between Heat/Cool if "Auto" were selected.
 Can also be used to turn the HVAC off when outdoor temperatures warrant leaving the windows open.
+Version 1.7.12 adds ability to change the Program/Climate/Schedule as well.

 #### Features